 - Official warnings to cease offending

 - Lost learning

-- Removal from certain areas of school premises
+- Removal from certain areas of school premises, withdrawal from clubs

 - Minor fixed-term exclusion

 - Major fixed-term exclusion

 - Permanent exclusion

 Monitoring, evaluation and review

 The school will review this policy annually and assess its implementation and effectiveness.
 The policy will be promoted and implemented throughout the school.